maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 #### Characters

-- Represent a single character: Rust's most primitive alphabetic type
+- Represent a single character
+- Rust's most primitive alphabetic type
 - **Represented as a *Unicode Scalar Value***
   - **4-bytes in size**
   - Range from `U+0000` to `U+D7FF` and `U+E000` to `U+10FFFF` inclusive